Trump calls Kavanaugh allegations 'scary time' for men falsely accused

 Senator Dianne Feinstein, the Judiciary Committee’s top Democrat, said a Friday vote on Kavanaugh would not give senators enough time to evaluate the FBI probe.

 Flake said the FBI had completed interviews with four people.
-ABC News reported that the agency finished its interview with Kavanaugh’s friend, Mark Judge, who Ford identified as a witness to the assault.
-Judge has previously denied any memory of any such incident.
+A lawyer for Kavanaugh’s friend Mark Judge said the FBI has finished its interview with him.
+Ford identified Judge as a witness to the alleged assault.
+Judge has previously denied any memory of such an incident.

 A person familiar with the matter said the FBI questioned Deborah Ramirez, who has said Kavanaugh exposed himself to her at a party when both were Yale University students.
 She was questioned for more than two hours on Sunday and provided the FBI with a list of over 20 possible witnesses, the person said.